ndamulelonemakh/ndamulelonemakh/README.md

 **Advancing AI for Regularory Compliance**

 🔍 I have had the privilledge to lead an exciting project, focusing on the development of end-to-end, scalable and secure AI solutions for parsing regulatory documents.
-This work involves using machine learning to simplify the complexities of legal compliance and regulation, aiming to minimise financial penalites for my clients.
+This work involves using machine learning to simplify the complexities of legal compliance and regulation, aiming to mitigate the risk of financial penalites for my clients.

 **Advancing African NLP models with ZaBantu**

-🌱 [Zabantu](): I am proud to have led the inception of the ZaBantu cross-lingual Language Models in partnership with the [Data Science For Social Impact(DSFSI)](https://dsfsi.github.io/) team.
+🌱 [ZaBantu](https://huggingface.co/dsfsi/zabantu-xlm-roberta): I am proud to have led the inception of the ZaBantu cross-lingual Language Models in partnership with the [Data Science For Social Impact(DSFSI)](https://dsfsi.github.io/) team.
 This is a collection of lightweight Masked Language Models trained on South African Bantu languages, with the goal of promoting the richness of South Africa's linguistic heritage and making technology more inclusive.

+### Future works

+- Contributing to develop,emt of high-quality training datasets for African languages
+- Establishing a benchmark for African NLP models to track progess and celebrate acchivenmts thus far.
+- Mentorship and knowledge sharing for aspiring technologists
+- Collaborating to build localised solutions to address unique challenges faced by developing communitites.

 ### Let's Connect!
 I'm always on the lookout for like-minded individuals and opportunities to collaborate.
 Feel free to reach out to me: